Size of Field Cannon:

 Field artillery is categorized as smaller cannon that were mounted on portable carriages of one axle with large wheels, designed to be moved quickly and manage the rugged terrain they were required to traverse.
 The size was based on the weight of shot they were capable of throwing.
 Typical sizes ranged from two-pounders on up to eight-pounders.
 The most common were three pound ‘gallopers’ and six-pounders.
 Occasionally twelve pound ‘ships’ cannon were converted to carriages.
 They fired solid shot, shells, grape, and chain.
 Howitzers and mortars were also hauled onto the battle fields.
 They used shells that were lobbed great distances over the heads of the enemy.
 These shells were designed to explode over or amidst enemy soldiers.

-Firing field cannon during the American Revolutionary War required a crew, or ‘cannon cocker’ as they were commonly called during the war.
-A crew was comprised of no fewer than six men and occasionally more than ten.
+Crew and Responsibilities: Firing field cannon during the American Revolutionary War required a crew, or ‘cannon cocker’ as they were commonly called during the war.
+A crew was comprised of no fewer than six men and occasionally ten or more.
 Pulled manually or limbered by horse, the cannon was positioned onto the battle field and the crew took their places.

 Positions and Titles: